lsikki/comp5012_course_project/README.md

 ## 3. Registering UDFs

 In the example, there is a file called udf_functions.py that contains and registers a UDF.
-This can be used as a template for defining and registering your own UDF.
+This can be used as a template for defining and registering your own UDF. ** NOTE THAT THIS FILE NO LONGER EXISTS AND THE FUNCTIONS HAVE BEEN MOVED TO SPARK_JOB.PY **

 In the spark_job.py file, this is the consumer.
 I renamed it for reasons I will explain later on in this section.
 This consumer is updated to include the results from the UDF as applied to the incoming stream.